 While we’re talking about gluten, I think it would also be an appropriate time for my little soap box speech on “allergy” vs “interolance/sensitivity”.
 There are so many misconceptions on this topic which is a serious issue.

 Gluten and wheat are not synonymous.
 Gluten is a protein found in wheat, barely, and rye.
 A wheat allergy is not the same as gluten intolerance.
 It is a major pet-peeve of mine when people talk about “gluten allergies”.
 That’s not a thing!
 When someone has an allergic reaction to wheat it is due to an immune system response.
 The body sees the wheat as an antigen and tries to attack it, sometimes leading to an anaphylactic reaction.
-Gluten intolerance, on the other hand, is kind of a spectrum, ranging from severe celiac disease to a mild sensitivity.
+Gluten intolerance, on the other hand, is kind of a spectrum, ranging from severe celiac disease (a serious autoimmune disease) to a mild sensitivity.
 With celiac, the gluten damages the small intestine, so it is critical to avoid.
 If the sensitivity is not due to celiac, people typically have some GI upset without long-lasting damage.

 The bottom line is that gluten is a component of wheat, but they are not the same.
 Gluten intolerance/sensitivity can range from celiac disease to minor GI upset.
 On the other hand, a true food allergy is an immune response to the protein and can lead to anaphylactic shock.